dannykap/diger/README.md

 # NodeJS Lambda Debugger
 ## WHAT IS IT
-A JS/Typescript dev tool that enables debugging deployed AWS lambdas by delegating their execution to a local machine.
+A generic JS/Typescript dev tool that enables debugging deployed AWS lambdas by delegating their execution to a local machine.

 ## HOW DOES IT WORK
 * __Deployment phase__